 global salary increases

-Employers have an opportunity to better support their employees through a variety of financial incentives during the current wave of surging prices and higher cost of living, according to new findings from the Randstad Q4 Workmonitor Pulse survey of 7,000 workers in the US, UK, Australia, Germany and the Netherlands.
+Employers have an opportunity to better support their employees through a variety of financial incentives during the current wave of surging prices and higher cost of living, according to findings from the Randstad Q4 Workmonitor Pulse survey of 7,000 workers in the US, UK, Australia, Germany and the Netherlands.
 The findings reveal a pressing need for more aid to weather the inflationary crisis.

 With billions of workers affected by the highest inflation rates in generations, it’s no surprise that more than half (52%) of those surveyed expect their employer to increase their salary outside of the usual cadence of annual pay reviews.
 Nearly that many (45%) want their companies to do this by providing a monthly pay boost just to overcome higher cost of living – something that is broadly unheard of in most economies.

-employee compensation and retention blog image
+compensation and retention

-employee compensation and retention blog image
+compensation and retention

 salaries affecting employee retention